 Published twice a month, with double issues in January and December (22 issues a year), the MJA covers all the important issues affecting Australian health care, publishing the latest Australian clinical research, evidence-based reviews, clinical practice updates, authoritative medical opinion and debate, and developments within the humanities with respect to medicine.
 We encourage comment and debate from our readers.

 The MJA is published by the Australasian Medical Publishing Company (AMPCo), which is owned by the Australian Medical Association (AMA).
-The MJA Editor is a member of the International Committee of Medical Journal Editors and the World Association of Medical Editors, and the MJA follows these organisations’ guidelines on publishing and editorial issues, including peer review, conflict of interest and confidentiality.
+The MJA follows the guidelines of the International Committee of Medical Journal Editors and the World Association of Medical Editors on publishing and editorial matters, including peer review, conflict of interest and confidentiality.
 The MJA is a member of the Committee on Publication Ethics.
 The MJA maintains editorial independence, and the views expressed in the Journal are those of the authors.

 The MJA encourages the highest quality of research, and believes research must be able to be easily and rapidly disseminated to all who might benefit from it.
 From January 2012, all MJA research articles are freely available online.
 The MJA has a strong commitment to Australian Indigenous health, and makes all Indigenous health articles free to access.
 Authors can now make their paper open access can be via repository-based open access (there is no cost for this, though there is a 12-month embargo) or journal based immediate open access, which is made available through the MJA’s publishing partner, Wiley, and is subject to the payment of article processing charges.

 The MJA is available in print and online.
 The print version of the Journal had a major makeover in September 2011, and the website was rebuilt in February 2012.
 All MJA articles from December 2001 onwards are available online, with selected articles between 1996 and 2001 also being available online.
 Some older articles do not have all the new navigation features.
 For cataloguing purposes, we use these ISSNs: